In this blog post we will discuss about one of the very important java interview question What happens when wait() & notify() methods are called?

 That’s all about What happens when wait() & notify() methods are called?

-If you have any feedback or suggestion please feel free to drop in blow comment box.
+If you have any feedback or suggestion please feel free to drop in below comment box.